hbekel/xlink/README.md

 shared library, making the functionality provided by xlink readily available for use in other programs.

-The xlink client software and library is supported under Linux and Windows.
+The xlink client software and library is supported under Linux, MacOSX and Windows.

 Please see the [project website](http://henning-bekel.de/xlink) for